hanusvalenta/GTAFK/README.md

 # GTAFK
-can lead to ban idk
+super easy ATH script so you can go touch that grass without waring maybie can lead to ban